sparkflows/sparkflows-docs/docs/tutorials/visualization/boxplot.rst

 BOXPLOT
 =========

 This workflow reads in a housing dataset.
-It then visualize using Boxplot.
+It then visualize using BoxPlot.

 Workflow
 -------